stefanobartoletti/eslint-config/README.md

 - Vue and TypeScript support
 - Linting for Json, Yaml, Markdown
 - Uses the easily extensible [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new)
-- Includes [ESLint Stylistic](https://github.com/eslint-stylistic/eslint-stylistic) to format code and enforce a preconfigured style (*Prettier not required and not supported*)
+- Includes [ESLint Stylistic](https://github.com/eslint-stylistic/eslint-stylistic) to format code and enforce a preconfigured style (*Prettier not required and not officially supported*)
 - ... and many more (check its docs for the full list)

 My own customizations and preferences: